ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/beginner-next-steps.md

 If you check the API documentation of the `Radio` abstraction we have been using you'll notice that we haven't used these methods: `energy_detection_scan()`, `set_cca()` and `try_send()`.

-The first method scans the currently selected channel (see `set_channel`), measures the energy level of ongoing radio communication in this channel and returns the maximum energy observed over a span of time.
+The first method scans the currently selected channel (see `set_channe()l`), measures the energy level of ongoing radio communication in this channel and returns the maximum energy observed over a span of time.
 This method can be used to determine what the *idle* energy level of a channel is.
-If there's non-802.15.4 traffic ongoing on this channel the method will return a high value.
+If there's non-IEEE 802.15.4 traffic on this channel the method will return a high value.

 Under the 802.15.4 specification, before sending a data packet devices must first check if there's communication going on in the channel.
 This process is known as Clear Channel Assessment (CCA).
 The `send` method we have been used performs CCA in a loop and sends the packet only when the channel appears to be idle.
 The `try_send` method performs CCA *once* and returns the `Err` variant is the channel appears to be busy.
 In this failure scenario the device does not send any packet.